Rosalina129/MarioIDColor/README.md

-# MarioIDColor
+# Super Mario 64 Color Generator HTML Version
-Super Mario 64 Color Generator HTML Version
+No more messages, You can try any devices?